Skip to main navigation Skip to search Skip to main content

 Research interests

-My first monograph, Edmund Burke and the Invention of Modern Conservatism, 1830-1914: An Intellectual History, examined the posthumous career of Edmund Burke (1730-97) in Britain – i.e. his transformation from Whig politician to ‘founder of conservatism’.
+My first book, Edmund Burke and the Invention of Modern Conservatism, 1830-1914: An Intellectual History, examined the posthumous career of Edmund Burke (1730-97) in Britain – i.e. his transformation from Whig politician to ‘founder of conservatism’.
 This was not simply the story of the formative period in which Burke became a canonical political thinker, but the process by which a distinctive intellectual and political tradition – ‘Burkean conservatism’ – was constructed, established, and widely circulated by 1914.
 The book therefore covers a wide range of topics from constitutional politics and higher thought, to conceptions of national character, publishing history, and the ways in which Burke was both taught and read.
 It was a Talking Politics and Financial Times 2017 'summer read', and was named a 'best book of 2017' by the Financial Times and History Today.
 In July 2018 the book won the Longman-History Today Prize.

 More recent work has explored further aspects of Conservative and Unionist political thought in Britain, c.
 1880-1950, and the history of constitutionalism (popular, political, and in higher thought) in the nineteenth and twentieth centuries.
 The first fruits of this research were published, Open Access, in the April 2019 issue of the English Historical Review: 'Constructive Constitutionalism in Conservative and Unionist Political Thought, c.1885-1914', and I uncovered the origins of the adoption of the terms 'left' and 'right' in Britain in Cosmopolitan Conservatisms (2021).